PATX0017/Capstone/README.md

 ## About The Project

- ABACUS is inteded software for banking employees to use to process customer actions such as view balance, make deposits, withdrawl specified amounts, etc.
+ ABACUS is inteded software for banking employees to use processing customer actions such as view balance, make deposits, withdrawl specified amounts, etc.

 <p align="right">(<a href="#top">back to top</a>)</p>